josmar-crwdstffng/angular/aio/content/guide/testing-services.md

 The `TestBed.configureTestingModule()` method takes a metadata object that can have most of the properties of an [@NgModule](guide/ngmodules).

-To test a service, you set the `providers` metadata property with an array of the services that you'll test or mock.
+To test a service, you set the `providers` metadata property with an array of the services that you will test or mock.

 <code-example header="app/demo/demo.testbed.spec.ts (provide ValueService in beforeEach)" path="testing/src/app/demo/demo.testbed.spec.ts" region="value-service-before-each"></code-example>